sper0054/SpartanSearch/README.md

 ## Purpose

-SPARTAN SEARCH is a platform for bootcamp graduates who are looking to obtain employment and apply thier skills to thier new career.
+SPARTAN SEARCH is a platform for bootcamp graduates who are looking to obtain employment and apply their skills to their new career.

 ## Table of Contents
 - [Built With](#built-with)